VitorRenanSD/vii-bank/README.md

 1. **Clone the repository**:
    git clone https://github.com/VitorRenanSD/vii-bank.git

-2. Compile the project: Navigate to the project directory and compile the Java files: javac *.java
+**2. You will need Java JDK installed!**

-3. Run the program: After compilation, execute the main class: java Application
+3. Compile the project: Navigate to the project directory and run the file "Run.bat"

 ## Project Structure